isgsa/isgsa.github.io/docs/resources/mailing_lists.md

 ## cs-brownbag-l
 You need to add yourself to this list.
 This listserv sends announcements about the weekly CS Brownbag talks.

+## cornell-cis-grad-social@googlegroups.com
+This is a social listserv that serves all of CIS.
+It's mostly used for TGIF and cross-posts from the CIS Slack.

+To join, you can use [this link](https://groups.google.com/forum/#!forum/cornell-cis-grad-social).